England beat New Zealand in final World Cup warm-up

 England used 11 players, having used 12 in their opening warm-up win over South Africa on Monday, with captain Heather Knight, all-rounder Nat Scriver-Brunt, opener Danni Wyatt and bowler Lauren Bell rested.

-New Zealand started well, sharing 33 for the first wicket, before Kate Cross, who went wicketless on Monday, removed Sophie Devine and Bernadine Bezuidenhout in successive balls to end the fifth over.
+New Zealand started well, sharing 33 for the first wicket, before Kate Cross, who went wicketless on Monday, removed Sophie Devine and Bernadine Bezuidenhout in successive balls at the end of the fifth over.

 Suzie Bates, who top-scored with 36, shared 26 with Georgia Plimmer before both fell in the space of 11 balls and from there England squeezed and restricted.

-Spinners Sarah Glenn and Charlie both took a wicket each, as did Katherine Sciver-Brunt, but England will be most pleased about Ecclestone's return after she played as a specialist batter on Monday.
+Spinners Sarah Glenn and Charlie Dean both took a wicket each, as did Katherine Sciver-Brunt, but England will be most pleased about Ecclestone's return after she played as a specialist batter on Monday.

 Lauren Winfield-Hill failed to capitalise on her opportunity at the top of the innings, making just seven, but England broke the back of the chase when Dunkley shared 47 with Alice Capsey, who made 28 off 13 balls.

-They were 94-2 but lost stand-in captain Amy Jones (12), Maia Bouchier (one) and Katherine Sciver-Brunt (one) in quick succession, before Dunkley and Ecclestone saw them over the line.
+They were 94-2 but lost stand-in captain Amy Jones (12), Maia Bouchier (one) and Katherine Sciver-Brunt (one) in quick succession, before Dunkley and Ecclestone saw them over the line with more than six overs to spare.

+- A network of dog dealers exposed: Undercover investigation into the ruthless world of organised crime

+- What's next for the Khans?
+Amir and Faryal return to the UK and get back to business